ohira-s/PicoFM_Synth/Doc/UsersManual.md

 ### 10-2.
 OSCW (RT8)

 You can change the operator to edit by rotating RT8.
-The top line is the OLED display shows you the current operator number.  '[1]' means that the 1st operator is the target to edit.
+The top line on the OLED display shows you the current operator number.  '[1]' means that the 1st operator is the target to edit.
 In this case turn RT8 clockwise, you will get '[2]'.

 ![SOUND MAIN](https://github.com/ohira-s/PicoFM_Synth/blob/main/Doc/images/06_oscillators2.jpg)